-In addition to bS21-2 controlling its own transcript, additional unpublished RNA-Seq data reveal that both other bS21 homologs can also repress production of the rpsU2 operon.
+In addition to bS21-2 controlling its own transcript, additional unpublished RNA-Seq data reveal that the other bS21 homologs can also repress production of the rpsU2 operon.
 In particular, ectopic expression of either bS21-1 or bS21-3 in cells lacking bS21-2 lead to reductions in the rpsU2 transcript abundance to levels similar to wild-type cells.
 Thus, all three bS21 homologs function similarly with respect to repressing abundance of mRNA corresponding to the rpsU2 operon.

-bS21-1 and bS21-2 do not control their own production
+bS21-1 and bS21-3 do not control their own production